Gender Identity Basics: Understanding Non-Binary, Transgender, and Gender Fluid People

 What pronouns and titles should I use?

-Non-binary people may choose he/him or she/hers to describe themselves, or they may prefer a gender-neutral pronoun such as they/them.
+Non-binary people may choose he/him or she/her to describe themselves, or they may prefer a gender-neutral pronoun such as they/them.
 Titles such as Mr. and Mrs. indicate binary gender of male or female.
 Mx is a gender-neutral title that is commonly used by non-binary people.

 If you aren’t sure what pronoun to use, just ask politely.
 It may feel awkward at first, but this is one of the simplest and most important ways to show respect for someone’s identity.